samleong123/vercel-php-clearkey-hex-base64-json/README.md

 Heroku version has deprecated because Heroku decided to cancel their free plan.
 Hence , a Vercel version of this project was created and thanks to [Vercel Community](https://github.com/vercel-community/php) which has successfully runned PHP on Vercel.

+## Disclaimer
+By utilizing this service, you **may potentially be in violation** of the terms of service of your streaming platform.
+I **bear no responsibility** for any issues, losses, or inconveniences that may arise due to such violations or discrepancies.
+You should **assume full responsibility** and **bear the consequences** of using this service.
+This service **solely provides a format conversion** for Clearkey Key ID and Key into JSON form.
+It **does not include** the conversion of key encryption keys **for DRM protection** nor does it **bypass technological security measures (DRM)**.
+All Clearkey Key IDs and Keys are in **plain text**, and I have no means to **verify the manner** in which you have obtained these Clearkey Key IDs and Keys.
+All Clearkey Key IDs and Keys are provided in plain text and are inherently capable of decrypting CENC encrypted streams.
+This website merely **converts these IDs and keys into a JSON format** to address compatibility issues.
+Please refer to [here](https://github.com/samleong123/vercel-php-clearkey-hex-base64-json/blob/main/takedown-email.md) for received take down notice.

 ## Before you use this
 1. This tool is written in PHP